ajdonnison/smallholder-sensor-framework/arduino/sketches/Mister/README.md

 temperature sensor, the water is turned on for 30 seconds with a 4 minute delay between each spray.
 All of this is programmable.

+With more efficient sprays such as the newer misting systems available in gardening outlets, a more realistic 5 minutes of run time can be used.

 Temperature sensors are DS18B20

 The solenoid valves are 12VDC, although would work with standard